LuckyHyena/DnD/homebrew/5e_reference.md

 ## Hiding from the Monsters

+# Creatures Provide Cover
+Creatures, including friendly creatures, provide **half cover** (+2 bonus to AC and Dexterity saving throws) to targets.

+If a cover bonus causes an attack to miss when it would otherwise hit, the attack hits the cover instead.

+---

 # Stealth
-**You must normally be _highly obscured_ to attempt to hide.** WotC seems reluctant to explicitly state this rule, preferring to just say "ask your DM" instead, but here are some official [exceptions that prove](https://en.wikipedia.org/wiki/Exception_that_proves_the_rule#Proving_the_existence_of_the_rule) you can't normally hide while only lightly obscured:
+**You must normally be _highly obscured_ to attempt to hide.** WotC seems reluctant to explicitly state this rule, preferring to just say "ask your DM" instead, but here are some official [exceptions that prove](https://en.wikipedia.org/wiki/Exception_that_proves_the_rule#Proving_the_existence_of_the_rule) you can't normally hide while only lightly obscured or behind cover:

 > **Character Bonus:** A **Wood Elf** character's _Mask of the Wild_ feature allows them to try to hide while only _lightly obscured_ by foliage, weather, or other natural phenomena.